 |---|---|---|

-| Total Citations | Total number of times your site was cited as a source in AI answers. | Watch the overall trend—is your AI visibility rising or falling? |
+| Total Citations | Total number of times your site was cited as a source in AI answers during the selected period | Watch the overall trend – is your AI visibility rising or falling? |

-| Average Cited Pages | The average number of unique URLs per day referenced in AI answers. | The breadth of your AI presence—how many of your pages are actually being used? |
+| Average Cited Pages | The average number of unique URLs per day referenced in AI answers | The breadth of your AI presence – how many of your pages are used at all? |

-| Grounding Queries | The search phrases the AI used when retrieving your content. | Shows you which topics the AI considers your content relevant for. |
+| Grounding Queries | The search phrases the AI used when retrieving your content | Shows which topics the AI considers your content relevant for |

-| Page-level Citation Activity | Citation counts per URL—which pages are referenced most often. | Identify your AI “power pages” and find pages with optimization potential. |
+| Page-level Citation Activity | Citation counts per URL – which pages are referenced most often | Identify your AI power pages and find pages with optimization potential |

 Grounding Queries deserve special attention.
 They don’t show user search queries; they show the phrases the AI system used internally to retrieve your content.
 This is a subtle but vital distinction.

 In my assessment, Grounding Queries are the most exciting data point in the entire dashboard.
-They give you insight into the “mindset” of the AI system—showing the thematic connections the AI makes between user questions and your content.
+They give you insight into the “mindset” of the AI system – showing the thematic connections the AI makes between user questions and your content.

-What My Own Grounding Queries Reveal
+What my own Grounding Queries reveal

 Google vs. Bing: Who Provides Better AI Data?

-This is where it gets really interesting—and frankly, a bit frustrating if you primarily optimize for Google.
+This is where it gets really interesting – and frankly, a bit frustrating if you primarily optimize for Google.
 The comparison clearly favors Bing.

 | Feature | Bing Webmaster Tools | Google Search Console |